 Burn injuries are some of the most painful and costly injuries a person can suffer.
 Burns can be the result of car, truck or motorcycle accidents, workplace explosions, or defective product incidents.
 In the United States, there are 1.25 million burn injuries that require medical attention every year, according to National Institutes of Health.
+We've worked with firms that specialize in burn injuries and can put you in contact with an attorney skilled in this type of representation.

 Burn injuries are commonly classified by degree according to the severity of damage incurred: